StereoRocker/disksrv/README.md

 1. Copy `disksrv.exe` to your DOS machine, and run it from DOS.
 2. Launch `disksrv-client.exe` on your Windows machine.
 3. Connect to the DOS machine by hostname or IP address.
 4. Use the GUI to read a floppy disk, to validate the connection is working as intended.
+Please note, you must select the floppy disk geometry yourself, and it will fail if the disk has bad sectors.
 This may take several minutes on real hardware.

 ## Documentation